-2021 is here and a new year offers a chance to begin afresh on a clean slate with renewed optimism.
+2021 is finally ending and 2022 will be a new year that promises to offer a chance to begin afresh on a clean slate with renewed optimism.
 This is also a good time to rethink how we use technology in our daily lives.

 As we shift to be online more, it’s imperative to protect your privacy and stay secure.

 We’ve already written guides on how to do that.
 Use the links below: